Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Conclusions

 \section{Conclusions}

 In this paper we have obtained parameter estimation results for the BBH events in GWTC-1 with the new fourth generation of phenomenological waveform models.
-This has served as a stress test before using these models for new events observed in the third observation run, O3.
-Our results confirm the expectations that subdominant harmonics and waveform systematics only have minor consequences for parameter estimation results for these ten events, and no major problems have been encountered using the \phXF and \phT families.
+This has served as a stress test before using these models for new events observed in the second half of the third observing run (O3b), as presented in \citet{LIGOScientific:2021djp}, and in a reanalysis of O1, O2 and O3a events as part of \citet{LIGOScientific:2021usb}.
+Our results overall confirm the expectations that subdominant harmonics and waveform systematics only have minor consequences for parameter estimation results for these ten events, and no major problems have been encountered using the \phXF and \phT families.

+However, we have put particular emphasis on providing a more in-depth study of this set of events than previous works, considering different waveform models along with tests of convergence and comparisons of different sampling algorithms.
+This has been particularly important for the event GW151226, where the initial arXiv version of \citet{Chia:2021mxq} had suggested that other results, including our analysis, may be inaccurate.
+But various recent publications \citep{Nitz:2020mga,Vajpeyi:2022dvs}, as well as the final journal version of \citet{Chia:2021mxq}, now find broadly consistent results: the event is compatible with a broader range of mass ratios than reported in the initial LVC studies, and while results by different groups disagree in the relative posterior weight assigned to more or less unequal configurations, consensus appears to have been reached that these remaining differences are consistent with differences in priors.

+For the other GWTC-1 event where results have been less stable in past studies, the heavy GW170729, we find consistent results with previous, more limited higher-modes analyses by~\citet{Chatziioannou:2019dsz} and \citet{Payne:2019wmy}.
+Results between different waveforms are consistent at 90\% credible level, but the \phTPHM model tends to prefer higher primary masses, making it more likely to be a signal from a binary containing a black hole in the PISN mass gap.
+Still, the uncertainties both on the GW parameter estimation and the astrophysical predictions are too large to make a decisive claim on this interpretation.

+Given the high computational cost of Bayesian parameter estimation, not many other GW events have been analysed in similar detail.
+In two parallel papers \citep{Colleoni:2020tgc,GW190521}\footnote{ Note that we have updated our results for GW190412 to include the precessing time domain model \phTPHM in \citet{Estelles:TPHM}.

+we have provided even more detailed analyses of two selected events from the third observing run O3: GW190412 \citep{Abbott:2020niy,LIGOScientific:2020stg,Abbott:2020tfl} and GW190521 \citep{Abbott:2020tfl,LIGOScientific:2020ufj}.
+The results found in these two papers complement our findings in the present paper: